Skip to content

 Frequently Asked Questions About the Common App Additional Information Section

-Does using the Additional Information section hurt my application?
+Does the Additional Information section count as another essay?

 About Oriel Admissions